JasimAlrawie/Sulfur.js/README.md

     ref(k) to get value from dataset

     query(s) to get element inside the main element , s is Selector

+    queryAll(s) same as query(s) but get multiple elements . array of elements

+    queryList(s) same as queryAll but this will return speical object you can apply all Sulf methods without forloop

     class .toggle .add .remove .getList  ... class managament

     clone(b) will return clone of the element